XtremeTHN/GtkShell/README.md

 - Add card, bordered and box-10 to box in quicksliders
 - Implement formating of arguments in desktop entries
 - Fix all devices active in QuickBluetoothMenu
+- Weather to bar or quicksettings
+- Shell and hyprland config manager